svoop/bridgetown_credentials/README.md

 This plugin adds Rails-like encrypted credentials to Bridgetown.

-Credentials like passwords, access tokens and other secrets are often passed to sites each by it's own ENV variable.
+Credentials like passwords, access tokens and other secrets are often passed to sites each by its own ENV variable.
 This is both uncool, non-atomic and therefore unreliable.
 Use this plugin to store your credentials in encrypted YAML files which you can safely commit to your source code repository.
 In order to use all of them in Bridgetown, you have to set or pass exactly one ENV variable holding the key to decrypt.

 * [Homepage](https://github.com/svoop/bridgetown_credentials)
 * [API](https://www.rubydoc.info/gems/bridgetown_credentials)